reactgraphqlacademy/fb-messenger/README.md

 - [ ] 3.
 Refactor the `src/components/Messenger/ThreadsContainer.js` component so it uses the useState and useEffect hooks.
 Tasks:
   - [ ] 3.1.
 Refactor the class component into a function component.
   - [ ] 3.2.
 Replace this.setState with useState.
   - [ ] 3.3.
-Invoke the fetchThreads functions only once (on mount).
+Invoke the fetchThreads function only once (on mount).
 Hint: [If you want to run an effect and clean it up only once (on mount and unmount), you can pass an empty array ([]) as a second argument.
 This tells React that your effect doesn’t depend on any values from props or state, so it never needs to re-run.](https://reactjs.org/docs/hooks-effect.html#tip-optimizing-performance-by-skipping-effects)

 * [ ] 4.
 Refactor the `src/components/Messenger/Chat/ChatContainer.js` component so it uses the useState and useEffect hooks.
 Tasks:
   - [ ] 3.1.
 Refactor the class component into a function component.
   - [ ] 3.2.
 Replace this.setState with useState.
   - [ ] 3.3.
-Invoke the fetchMessages functions only once (on mount).
+Invoke the fetchMessages function only once (on mount).
 Hint: [only run the effect when the username from the URL changes](https://reactjs.org/docs/hooks-effect.html#tip-optimizing-performance-by-skipping-effects)

 ### Bonus